iamsurya2904/PHISH-NET-AI-/README.md

 Edit
 phishnetai/
 │
-├── qachat.py                   # Main Streamlit application
+├── qachat.py              # Main Streamlit app
-├── Feature.py                  # Feature extraction logic for URLs
+├── Feature.py             # URL feature extraction
-├── langchain_utils.py          # Document summarization & Q&A
+├── langchain_utils.py     # LangChain integration
-├── requirements.txt            # Dependencies
+├── requirements.txt       # Python dependencies
-└── README.md                   # This file
+└── README.md              # This documentation
 🧪 Sample Use Cases
-🛡️ Verify if a suspicious URL is safe or phishing.
+🛡️ Check if a suspicious URL is phishing.

-📩 Check whether your email has been involved in a breach.
+📩 Verify if your email has been leaked.

-📚 Ask questions about research papers, resumes, or legal docs.
+📚 Ask questions from research papers or policies.

-💬 Have natural conversations with Gemini AI.
+💬 Interact with Google Gemini for real-time answers.

 🚨 Limitations & Notes
-Only supports Gemini 1.5 flash model for now.
+Only supports Gemini 1.5 Flash model (as of now).

-Relies on external services (XposedOrNot, Google AI) — rate limits may apply.

-The current path for the dataset and model is hardcoded and platform-specific (Windows).
-Update it for cross-platform use.
+External services like Gemini & XposedOrNot may enforce rate limits.

+File paths for dataset/model are Windows-specific – update for cross-platform.

 🤝 Contributing
-Contributions are welcome!
-To propose a feature or bugfix:
+We welcome contributions!

 Fork the repo

-Create a new branch (feature/your-feature)
+Create a feature branch: feature/your-feature

-Push changes and open a PR
+Commit your changes

+Open a pull request (PR) with proper documentation

 📜 License
 Distributed under the MIT License.
-See LICENSE for details
+See LICENSE for details.

+🙌 Acknowledgements
+IEEE ImpactX2.0 mentors for strategic input

+Tamil Nadu Police Cyber Crime Division for field insights

+The entire PhishNetAI team for collaborative development

+“In the era of AI and cyber warfare, staying informed isn’t optional — it’s essential.”